 Apple recently updated their latest OS, Big Sur to patch a vulnerability that was exposed through the malware XCSSET.
 Discovered in 2020, by Trend Micro, the malware targeted developers who were creating projects using Xcode.
 The malware was injected into apps that already had set permissions, which went under the radar.
 This meant that any of the apps that were infected could record the screen, access the microphone, webcam and capture keystrokes.
 This could lead to the theft of identification of passwords and credit card details.
 If you haven’t already done so please update your OS to the latest version.

 Whilst we are on the subject of apple.
 A rogue app, UPNP Xtreme, made its way into the App Store.
 This app demanded at least a three-star review before it would function.
-These sort of tactics are used to rise up the rankings to become more popular.
+These sorts of tactics are used to rise up the rankings to become more popular.
 The app has since been removed from the store.

 In November 2020’s edition, it featured an upcoming feature from Amazon that allowed Alexa to become part of a broader network and to effectively extend the range.
 The idea is that the devices use a small amount of bandwidth and if you lose your internet connection, they can still operate.
 Roaming devices can utilise the network.
 In the USA they are rolling out sidewalk to Echo devices and Ring Spotlight and Floodlight cams.
 I am still sceptical about Sidewalk, its privacy issues and what it has to offer if anything!